 Process Capability Analysis in Excel

-You Don't Have to be a Six Sigma Black Belt to Conduct Process Capability Analysis
+You Don't Have to be a Black Belt to Perform Capability Analysis

 A capable process meets customer requirements 100% of the time.
 Customer requirements are defined using an upper specification limit (USL) and a lower specification limit (LSL).
 Think of these specification limits as goal posts.